 The Community Foundation held a virtual Grant Information Session for nonprofits to review grant guidelines and answer questions.
 If you missed it, click here to watch the video.

-A third phase of funding is expected to be launched in late fall or winter to focus on long-term resiliency.
+A third phase of funding is expected to be launched soon to focus on long-term resiliency.

 SUMMARY OF FREQUENTLY ASKED QUESTIONS (FAQ)